kapadiaakshay14/ABNControl/README.md

 Import `Solution.zip` into your environment via **Power Apps > Solutions > Import**.

+**OR**
+-  Use ABNControlSolution.zip file
+-  Download it
+-  Navigate to your Power Platform Environment
+-  Import Solution > Select downloaded BNControlSolution.zip file

 ## Adding the control to a form

 1. Open the form designer for the table that has your ABN column.